frank-webuser/pbdl/README.md

 - File size
 - File type

-Clicking on a file opens it and folder opens it.
+Clicking on a file or a folder opens it.
 Very intuitive, right?

 # Issues